ncwade/obsgetter/docs/sdd.md

 ---
 * SRD-8
-	* **Justification:** The C library [lib curl](https://curl.haxx.se/libcurl/) is used for the HTTP interface.
+	* **Justification:** The C library [libcurl](https://curl.haxx.se/libcurl/) is used for the HTTP interface.
 This removes the need to set the majority of the HTTP headers.
 * SRD-9
 	* **Justification:** File is only kept in memory, never stored to disk.
 * SRD-10
-	* **Justification:** The C library [lib curl](https://curl.haxx.se/libcurl/) is used for the HTTP interface.
+	* **Justification:** The C library [libcurl](https://curl.haxx.se/libcurl/) is used for the HTTP interface.
 This removes the need to set the majority of the HTTP headers.
 * SRD-11
-	* **Justification:** The C library [lib curl](https://curl.haxx.se/libcurl/) is used for the HTTP interface.
+	* **Justification:** The C library [libcurl](https://curl.haxx.se/libcurl/) is used for the HTTP interface.
 This removes the need to set the majority of the HTTP headers.
 * SRD-13
-	* **Justification:** The C library [lib curl](https://curl.haxx.se/libcurl/) is used for the HTTP interface.
+	* **Justification:** The C library [libcurl](https://curl.haxx.se/libcurl/) is used for the HTTP interface.
 This removes the need to set the majority of the HTTP headers.
 * SRD-15
 	* **Justification:** The _obsgetter_ application reads the fields to be parsed & displayed from a configuration file.
 The default configuration will be the fields required in the supplied requirements.
 * SRD-16